Syntax-Read3r/hook-lab/docs/troubleshoot.md

   setError(error instanceof Error ? error.message : 'Something went wrong');
 }

-// Or if you really don't need the error catch (_error) {
+// Or if you really don't need the error parameter try {
+  // some code
+} catch {
+  setError('Something went wrong');
+}

+// Or prefix with underscore if intentionally unused catch (_error) {
   setError('Something went wrong');
 }